JulianKeller/webapp320/README.md

 ## Running the program

-Go to the webapp320 directory then:<br/>
+Go to the webapp320 directory then:
 ```
 cd app/cashflow
 meteor npm install